UEA-Cancer-Genetics-Lab/sepath_tool_UEA/README.md

 #### Cluster Environment

 Due to the differences in computing clusters between users, some configuration is required to match the users cluster as well as resource availability.
 We provide sample files for the LSF job scheduling system which SEPATH was developed on and further instructions on how to adapt SEPATH for your own computing cluster are provided here as well as this [tutorial](https://hpc-carpentry.github.io/hpc-python/17-cluster/) and the [snakemake documentation](https://snakemake.readthedocs.io/en/stable/snakefiles/configuration.html#cluster-configuration) if further explanation is required.

-The lines within SEPATH that require editing for your own cluster can be found in the `SEPATH.py` script and the `bin/` directory. edit the `long_job` variable in `SEPATH.py` for your own submission for a job that will last the length of the analysis (unique to each cluster).
-Within the `bin/` directory, bam_filtering scripts should function ok on many clusters, the scripts in fastq_filtering will need editing for your own cluster.
-Edit the `launchsnake` variables in each of the scripts ending in `.py` and each of the `params:` lines according to your own cluster.
-If you would like further assistance in establishing SEPATH on your own cluster, please get in touch!
-Otherwise, we provide a bit more assistance below:

-Ensure that the SEPATH directory is in your PATH, you can find this out by entering `echo $PATH` in the console.
-Navigate to the directory containing SEPATH, add this to the PATH variable using (this will need to be done each time you start a new session, or alternatively you can add it to your `.bashrc` file to prevent you having to perform this each time):

-    cd SEPATH/
-    export PATH=$PATH:$(pwd)

 If you are using the University of East Anglia High Performance Computing Cluster (UEA HPC), we provide a dependencies script which you can source.
 Navigate to the directory containing SEPATH, then type: `source dependencies_UEA_HPC`